Almotaek/Reaction_Timer_Display/README.md

 Calculates, displays human reaction time to a flashing light.

 Date: November 2, 2020
-Instructions: Create a new Vivado project and add the files.
+Instructions: Create a new Vivado project and add the three files.
 Project Name: Reaction Timer